Tawna’s top 10 Bend experiences for visitors

 - Cascade Lakes Scenic Byway.
 If you’re looking for a gorgeous drive that will provide your fill of Central Oregon scenery ranging from alpine lakes to sprawling meadows to lava cliffs to snow-capped mountains, this is THE drive to take.
 It’s approximately 66 miles and you can choose to do it all or just a little.
 There are some winter road closures in place that affect accessibility, so check that link in the title before you start driving.

 - The Well Traveled Fork.
-These guys have several cool offerings on the culinary tourism front, but my favorite is the Farm and Ranch Tour.
+These guys have several cool offerings on the culinary tourism front.
 This half-day adventure gives you an up-close look at local organic farms, an alpaca ranch, a vineyard, a cattle ranch, and more.
 It’s a cool chance to see some gorgeous local scenery, and also learn how local farmers and ranchers are making the most of Central Oregon’s unique high desert climate.